rominavalinejad/rominavalinejad/README.md

 ## 🤝 Let’s Connect

-I’m always open to connecting with people who are interested in **Data Science, AI, Python, analytics, and practical problem solving**.
+I’d love to connect with people from different countries who are passionate about:

+Data Science

+AI

+Python

+Human-centered technology

+Creative problem solving

+Learning in public

 📍 **Tehran, Iran**